corlettim/GGG/content/tags.md

 - [--exact]: if you want one of your required tags to be exact; usually accompanied with the COUNT tag.
-- [--reach]: accompanies a check if they are not required to be completed but urge the student to try and "reach" the next step in the assignemnt.
+- [--reach]: accompanies a check if they are not required to be completed but urge the student to try and "reach" the next step in the assignment.